visheshd/visheshd.github.io/_posts/2019-07-10-typegoose-stalls-find-query.md

 }
 ```

-Typegoose is a quirky and some of that comes from the limitations of typescript reflection system itself.
+Typegoose is quirky and some of that comes from the limitations of typescript reflection system itself.
 Hope this was of help.